 We hope this project seeds change on multiple levels.
-In the short term, we believe our workshops empowered participants to improve their own cybersecurity practices and engage critically with the concept of cybersecurity.
-More broadly, our research demonstrates an alternative approach to researching and implementing cybersecurity.
+In the short term, we believe our workshops empowered people to be safer online.
+More broadly, our method demonstrates an alternative approach to research and implementation in the field.
 We hope to see a popularisation of these methods and those of like-minded researchers as a path to democratise cybersecurity.